The Kapnick Leadership Development Initiative: Translating a Successful Booth Class to the Law School

 The Genesis of LEAD at the Law School

-The new Kapnick Leadership and Professionalism Initiative resulted from three separate, but related processes.
+The new Kapnick Leadership Development Initiative resulted from three separate, but related processes.
 In 2010, the Law School hosted a LEAD pilot for its student leaders over a weekend.
 When Dean Gardner became Dean of Students in 2010 she began the innovative Keystone Professionalism and Leadership Program, which focused on preparing students for successful careers as legal professionals.
 Last year, Gardner presented the Keystone Program to the Law School’s Visiting Committee and alumni breakout sessions and a subsequent plenary session considered the wisdom of a full-scale leadership initiative.

 “To be truthful,” Dean Schill said, “I half expected that our alumni would roll their eyes and say that focusing on what some call the ‘soft skills’ was not appropriate for a school like the University of Chicago.
 Indeed, I myself was a skeptic.
 To my surprise, however, the idea of a leadership initiative resonated deeply with our alumni.”
 Alumni focused on the idea that the Chicago Law “comparative advantage” is the minds of the students—we have always trained them well in the law.
 But the Visiting Committee stressed that employers also want them to be trained to have mature judgment, strong interpersonal dynamics, skill in using diverse resources, and a deep understanding of clients and judges.
 Self-assessment and teamwork, the Visiting Committee said, are at the core of these skills.
 One member pointed out that while it is more than possible to succeed in law school being entirely solitary, it is impossible to do that either in legal practice or in the business world.
 Law schools need to teach the skills necessary to succeed as both a leader and a follower on a team, they noted, and until now, few have tried to do so.
 While some law firms and businesses offer this kind of training as part of their employees’ professional development, alumni said that there could be a tremendous benefit to students getting this training in the very early stages of their careers and with the rigor and expertise so inherent in programs run by the Law School and Booth.

 Among those who was most passionate about the need for a Law School based leadership initiative was Robert Riley, ’78, Chairman of Schiff Hardin, LLP.
 “The demands of private practice in a law firm environment are evolving quickly,” Riley said.
 “Sophisticated clients expect not just analytical brilliance from their lawyers but also strong interpersonal and translational skills.
 They want to be served by cohesive, efficient teams that understand and embrace their priorities and expectations.
-I applaud the Law School’s Leadership and Professionalism Initiative.
+I applaud the Law School’s Leadership Development Initiative.
 It demonstrates that the University of Chicago Law School remains a dynamic thought leader in legal education, and its students will be the direct beneficiaries.”
 Shortly after the Visiting Committee meeting, Dean Schill met with Scott and Kathleen Kapnick to discuss their participation in the upcoming university fundraising campaign.
 Scott Kapnick, the CEO of Highbridge Capital Management, was familiar with the LEAD class at Booth through his nephew, Daniel Kapnick, who graduated from Booth earlier this year.
 He suggested that Schill consider extending LEAD to the Law School.
 Kathleen Kapnick, who has enjoyed a successful law career, concurred, recognizing the critical need for a LEAD-style offering at the Law School.

 Primed by the Visiting Committee’s enthusiasm for leadership and professionalism training, Dean Schill informally discussed with faculty members the Kapnicks’ idea of extending LEAD to the Law School.
 In June of this year, following a meeting in New York with Deans Schill and Sunil Kumar of the Booth School, a gift agreement was signed.
 Scott Kapnick, who has been an active member of the Law School’s Business Advisory Council, thought that this would be a wonderful way to get the two schools to work jointly on a project that could be a model for future cooperation.

-The Kapnick Leadership and Professionalism Initiative
+The Kapnick Leadership Development Initiative

 The Kapnick Initiative will be based upon Booth’s existing LEAD class, one of the first experiential leadership development courses at a major business school.
 LEAD was inspired by the work of Harry Davis, the Roger L. and Rachel M. Goetz Distinguished Service Professor of Creative Management at Booth.
 All Booth students participate in LEAD, which is a required part of the curriculum.
 As Booth’s website describes, LEAD is “designed to enhance students’ self-awareness and interpersonal effectiveness by providing them with an opportunity to benchmark themselves with respect to critical aspects of leadership—working in teams, influencing others, conflict management, interpersonal communication, [and] presentation skills.”
 LEAD begins with an off-site retreat in which students are introduced to their classmates through a series of team-building exercises, leadership challenges, and social events.
 This is the first opportunity for students to better understand their own leadership styles and effectiveness in team situations.
 Upon arriving back on campus, Booth students continue to participate in “modules” throughout Orientation and the fall quarter.
 Each module addresses a particular area of leadership development, such as communication, working in teams, or influencing and inspiring others.
 Through a wide variety of feedback sources (including a personality profile assessment), students learn more about their own style as well as how best to work with people of differing styles.
 Students also receive some customized communication training.
 Through a series of recorded exercises, students learn how they are perceived in a group setting and learn to better communicate their own ideas and listen to the ideas of others.